The Ultimate Food Map of Europe

 Get Connected with eSIM

-Get connected the easy way when you’re travelling – and buy an eSIM!
-An eSIM works like an app: buy it, download it, and get connected within minutes!
+Get connected easily on your travels—buy an eSIM!
+It works like an app: buy it, download it, and get connected in minutes!
 It’s easy, affordable, and convenient.
-Keep your original phone number too!
+Keep your original phone number, too!

 20. Norway

 Yes, we know.
-Salmon doesn’t sound as foreign and unique but we couldn’t help ourselves, salmon in Norway is simply too exquisite not to list here.
+Salmon doesn’t sound as foreign and unique, but we couldn’t help ourselves.
+Salmon in Norway is simply too exquisite not to list here.
 Don’t believe us?
-Just try it and you will understand.
+Just try it, and you will understand.
 Exquisite!

 Food Map of Europe - Norway